 For those children who do learn to walk at the normal time, some keep that ability for their lifetime, while other children lose the skill.

 Life expectancies are not well studied, although survival at least until the mid-20s is likely.
-The average life expectancy of a girl with Rett syndrome may be mid-40s.
+The average life expectancy for girls may be mid-40s.
 Death is often related to seizure, aspiration pneumonia, malnutrition, and accidents.

 When to Contact a Medical Professional